SaiedAlshahrani/Egyptian-Wikipedia-Scanner/README.md

 We also release the heuristically filtered, manually processed, and automatically classified Egyptian Arabic Wikipedia articles dataset (balanced subset) that has been used to train and test this web-based application, **Egyptian Arabic Wikipedia Scanner**, on Hugging Face Hub, here: [https://huggingface.co/datasets/SaiedAlshahrani/Detect-Egyptian-Wikipedia-Articles](https://huggingface.co/datasets/SaiedAlshahrani/Detect-Egyptian-Wikipedia-Articles), and is also currently released under an MIT license.

 ## Application Local Run:
-This web-based application is publicly hosted online on Streamlit Community Cloud and Hugging Face Spaces, yet if you desire to run the application locally on your machine, follow these steps.
+This web-based application, **Egyptian Wikipedia Scanner**, is publicly hosted online on Streamlit Community Cloud and Hugging Face Spaces, yet if you desire to run the application locally on your machine, follow these steps.

 1- Clone the application's GitHub repository to your machine.
 Use this command in your terminal: